 - Glue gun (not pictured)

 Use the template to cut llama shapes from cardboard.
 For sides, cut 2” cardboard strips.
 We used about 45” for our llama.

 Following the outline, use masking tape to adhere strips perpendicular to shape.
 (TIP: Curl cardboard strips into a tight spiral several times to make it more pliable and easier to crease at the corners.)

 Cover head with lavender tissue paper.
 Cover legs and underbelly areas with dark blue tissue paper.
-(TIP: Spread glue over llama with paint brush then apply tissue.
+(TIP: Spread glue over llama with a paintbrush then apply tissue.
 Seal with another thin layer of glue.)

-Cover sides of llama with fringe strips trimming them flush as necessary.
+Cover sides of the llama with fringe strips trimming them flush as necessary.